donnaadamo/twitter-react/README.md

-An exercise using React to recreate Twitter web.
+An exercise using React to recreate Twitter web using SCSS.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).